uincore/lane-finder/README.md

 ```

 I also expected radius value to be a big number on straight segment of road, but it did not happen.
 I might have made a mistake somewhere, but don't yet know where.
-I have an idea that might give a clue to what to do - collect and visualize all the radiuses for entire video.
+I have an idea that might give a clue to what to do - collect and visualize all the radius values for entire video.
 Then compare results with the road shape.

 ###### Results summary